-The vision of J.F.
-Ingram State Technical College is to lead the nation in providing correctional educational programs through professional services and personnel, promoting activities to reduce recidivism, increasing public safety, and sustaining fiscal accountability for the citizenry of Alabama.
+The vision of Ingram State Technical College is to lead the nation in providing correctional educational programs through professional services and personnel, promoting activities to reduce recidivism, increasing public safety, and sustaining fiscal accountability for the citizenry of Alabama.

-In 1977, the college was accredited by the Commission on Occupational Institutions (COEI) of the Southern Association of Colleges and Schools.
-Today the college is accredited by the Council on Occupational Education (COE), the national accrediting agency that evolved from the regional COEI.
+In 1977, the College was accredited by the Commission on Occupational Institutions (COEI) of the Southern Association of Colleges and Schools.
+Today Ingram State Technical College is accredited by the Council on Occupational Education (COE), the national accrediting agency that evolved from the regional COEI.

-Throughout its history, the college has achieved significant recognition as a correctional education institution.
-In 1980, a United States Department of Education-funded study ranked J.F.
-Ingram as one of the top 10 such programs in the country.
+Throughout its history, the College has achieved significant recognition as a correctional education institution.
+In 1980, a United States Department of Education-funded study ranked Ingram State Technical College as one of the top 10 such programs in the country.
 In 1986, another USDOE study, “Education in Correctional Settings: A Guide to Developing Quality Vocational and Adult Basic Education Programs,” named Ingram as a model.
-In 1985, the college became a charter member of the National Correctional Education Consortium.
-In 1997, the Alabama State Board of Education appointed J. Douglas Chambers as the second president of Ingram State Technical College.
+In 1985, the College became a charter member of the National Correctional Education Consortium.
+In 2016 the College was selected to participate in the Second Chance Pell program, a nationwide initiative promoting postsecondary education among incarcerated adults.